 Marketing campaigns are only as good as the data behind them.
 The challenge?
 Not all prospects are actively looking for a solution, and traditional targeting methods often miss the mark.

-AI-powered intent data is changing this landscape.
-It doesn’t just track online behavior—it interprets signals to predict which companies are actively in-market for a solution.
+AI-powered intent data is changing this landscape, evolving into a Signal-First approach.
+It doesn’t just track online behavior; it interprets comprehensive signals across the entire buying journey to predict which companies are actively in-market for a solution, and when.
 Instead of casting a wide net and hoping for the best, businesses can now focus their efforts on high-intent prospects, dramatically improving conversion rates and return on investment.

-This blog explores how AI-powered intent data works, how it differs from traditional methods, and how leading companies use it to fuel hyper-targeted marketing and sales strategies.
+This blog explores how AI-powered intent data works, how it differs from traditional methods, and how leading companies use the Signal-First Agentic Pipeline Generation platform to fuel hyper-targeted marketing and sales strategies.

 What Is AI-Powered Intent Data?